Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

+We focus on the all-equity strategy as our main benchmark for three reasons.
+First, the critique posed by \citet{cocharne2022portfolios} frames homeownership as an illiquid and highly concentrated household asset that underperforms equities in wealth accumulation \citep{cocco2005housing,campbell2006household}.
+Evidence in the literature also shows that homeownership tends to crowd out stock holdings in the household portfolio, making homeownership and stock holdings natural substitutes in the household portfolio (\citealp{cocco2005housing}; \citealp{flavin2002owner}; \citealp{yao2004optimal}).
+Therefore, the all-equity strategy is the most relevant and clean benchmark for us to evaluate the life-cycle value of homeownership and conclude whether stock is better than housing for wealth creation.

+Second, the test for homeownership should set a high bar focusing on the maximization of wealth and welfare.
+Consistent with the findings of \citet{anarkulova2023beyond}, we show that the internationally diversified all-equity strategy makes the strongest benchmark at the moderate risk aversion level relative to other alternative benchmark strategies.
+Under a standard risk aversion coefficient of 4, \citet{choi2025practical} also show that all-equity allocation achieves a near-optimal consumption equivalent level that is only 0.56\% lower than the best analytical optimal allocation \citet{cocco2005consumption}.

+Third, life cycle theory provides additional support for this benchmark choice. \citet{cocco2005consumption} and \citet{gomes2005optimal} demonstrate that human capital functions as an implicit long-duration bond, paying a steady stream of labor income over the working life, so the optimal financial portfolio for a household without housing should tilt heavily toward equities to offset this bond-like exposure.
+Young renters in these models optimally hold near-100\% equities during their working years. \citet{cocco2005housing} documents that introducing owner-occupied housing reduces equity market participation from approximately 76\% to 33\% for homeowners, confirming that the housing position substitutes for much of the equity allocation.
+A renter without this housing substitute should hold equities aggressively, exactly as our benchmark specifies.
+Together, these arguments make the all-equity renter the clean direct benchmark and a stringent comparator against which to evaluate the life-cycle value of homeownership.

-In our analysis of the simulated households, we force the renters to exactly replicate the consumption of the homeowners in working life.
-This can be achieved since we evaluate the strategies over the same simulated household life cycles.
-In other words, after a simulated household becomes qualified for home purchase, the sum of the corresponding renter's rental payment and investment in financial assets matches to the sum of the homeowner's mortgage payment and investment in financial assets.
-This setup allows us to perform head-to-head comparisons in the economic effects and avoid viewing homeownership as a commitment vehicle of long-run investments.
-In particular, for example, in the situation where the rent payment on average is lower than the mortgage payment, homeownership can potentially become an investment commitment vehicle.
-This induces difficulty in the attribution of economic effects.
-We cannot conclusively determine whether the economic gains from homeownership stem from the investment strategy itself or from the increased amount of capital that households invest over their life cycle.
-Through the replication of consumption, we avoid this concern.
+In our analysis of the simulated households, renters and homeowners follow the same strategy-based saving rule after fixed costs.
+Once a simulated household becomes qualified for home purchase, the renter continues to rent and saves the same pre-specified share of discretionary labor income as the homeowner.
+The renter allocates those savings entirely to financial assets, whereas the homeowner saves under mortgage obligations and an active housing position.
+This setup allows us to perform head-to-head comparisons in the economic effects with fixed strategies that differ only in the access to homeownership.
+For example, in the situation where the rent payment on average is lower than the mortgage payment, homeownership can potentially function as an investment commitment device.